Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 Grief doesn’t pencil itself into your calendar.
 It ambushes you in the middle of ordinary moments.

-A few days before my husband and I left for our 30th wedding anniversary adventure, I booked a pedicure — a little act of self-care after months of emotional heaviness.
+A few days before my husband and I left for our 30th wedding anniversary adventure, I booked a pedicure — a simple act of self-care after months of emotional heaviness.

 I realized: